uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/fitts-law.md

 At first you might think it would be fairly slow because it is a small word a long way from other places on the screen.
 However, if you 'overshoot' when pointing to the top of the screen, the cursor stays at the top.
 This means that the size of the target is actually very big and users can be fairly careless about pointing exactly at the menu word.
 Based on Fitts' law, if the target is very big, it will be very fast to point at, making this some of the most valuable real estate on the screen!

+#  - Another Fitts' Law experiment at http://simonwallner.at/ext/fitts/.

 ## Pointing in non-ideal environments